Rankini Temple, Jadugora: Goddess in the form of Sheela

 Following the orders of the mother, Dinbandhu established a Sheela (stone) as the murthi (idol) of the Goddess where temple of Maa Rankini is located.
-After Dinbandhu, his son ManSingh and after ManSingh, his son Baidyanath Singh, with his family and the trust they created are running the temple.
+After Dinbandhu, his son ManSingh and after Man Singh, his son Baidyanath Singh, with his family and the trust they created are running the temple.
 It is said that the size of the stone which is worshipped as Mother is increasing year after year.
 This stone is called a living stone.
 People tell this to the glory of the mother and the proof of her divine presence.

 Story

 Goddess Rankini used to live in the forests in the Kapadgadi Valley.
 One day a shepherd, seeing a girl walking alone in the forest, started asking about her.
 But the girl did not answer.
 To escape from the shepherd, she reached Kapadgadi Ghat, where a washer-man was washing clothes.
 She went inside his cloth bag and hid.
 After a while, when the shepherd could not find the girl, he returned to the forest.
 In the meantime, the pile of clothes in which the Goddess was hiding had turned into stone.